mendix/docs/content/howto/sap/use-sap-xsuaa-connector.md

 #### 5.5.2 Map User Group to a Role Collection

-Some IDPs (for example SAML 2.0 IDPs) have the concept of a User Group.
-In this case there will be two options in the Trust Configuration for the IDP: **Role Collection Mappings** and **Role Collection Assignment**.
+Some IdPs (for example SAML 2.0 IdPs) have the concept of a User Group.
+In this case there will be two options in the Trust Configuration for the IdP: **Role Collection Mappings** and **Role Collection Assignment**.

 You can link an individual username to the Role Collection in the same way as described above using the **Role Collection Assignment** option.

-Alternatively, you can link a Role Collection to an existing Group within the IDP.
+Alternatively, you can link a Role Collection to an existing Group within the IdP.
 In this case, you need to do the following.

-1. Open **Role Collection Mappings** for the IDP.
+1. Open **Role Collection Mappings** for the IdP.

-2. Create a new Role Collection Mapping and map the Role Collection (for example, *Inspector 2 Role Collection*) to an existing Group (for example, *Inspector 2 Group*) in the IDP.
+2. Create a new Role Collection Mapping and map the Role Collection (for example, *Inspector 2 Role Collection*) to an existing Group (for example, *Inspector 2 Group*) in the IdP.

 ![](attachments/use-sap-xsuaa-connector/role-collection-mapping.png)

-Now any user within the IDP which is part of the *Inspector 2 Group* will have access to the correct role in your Mendix app.
+Now any user within the IdP which is part of the *Inspector 2 Group* will have access to the correct role in your Mendix app.

 You can picture the authentication as shown below: